atomisthq/docs/docs/reference/rug/index.md

 ## Rug

-If you are interested in extending the capabilities of Rug, the following topics may be of interest.
+If you are interested in extending the capabilities of Rug runtime, the following topics may be of interest.

 -   [Rug API documentation][api]
 -   [Extensions][extensions]